Paul J. Overmyer

 • Ceridian HCM Holding Inc. (a publicly traded company backed by Thomas H. Lee Partners and Cannae Holdings, LLC) in $980 million senior secured IPO-related facilities to refinance existing indebtedness and amended and extended $300 million senior secured revolving facility

-• Fidelity National Financial, Inc. (FNF) in an amendment to its $800 million revolving facility to extend the maturities of its loans and commitments thereunder
+• Fidelity National Financial, Inc. (FNF) in several amendments to its $800 million revolving facility to extend the maturities of its loans and commitments thereunder

 • Signet Group Limited, the largest specialty retail jeweler in the United States and the United Kingdom, in connection with: